Geoffrey Chaucer: Printed editions

-Probably the most significant aspect of the growing apocrypha is that, beginning with Thynne's editions, it began to include medieval texts that made Chaucer appear as a proto-Protestant Lollard, primarily the Testament of Love and The Plowman's Tale.
+Probably the most significant aspect of the growing apocrypha is that beginning with Thynne's editions, it began to include medieval texts that made Chaucer appear as a proto-Protestant Lollard, primarily the Testament of Love and The Plowman's Tale.
 As "Chaucerian" works that were not considered apocryphal until the late 19th century, these medieval texts enjoyed a new life, with English Protestants carrying on the earlier Lollard project of appropriating existing texts and authors who seemed sympathetic—or malleable enough to be construed as sympathetic—to their cause.
-The official Chaucer of the early printed volumes of his Works was construed as a proto-Protestant as the same was done, concurrently, with William Langland and Piers Plowman.
+The official Chaucer of the early printed volumes of his Works was construed as a proto-Protestant as the same was done concurrently with William Langland and Piers Plowman.

-The famous Plowman's Tale did not enter Thynne's Works until the second, 1542, edition.
+The famous Plowman's Tale did not enter Thynne's Works until the second 1542 edition.
 Its entry was surely facilitated by Thynne's inclusion of Thomas Usk's Testament of Love in the first edition.
 The Testament of Love imitates, borrows from, and thus resembles Usk's contemporary, Chaucer.
 (Testament of Love also appears to borrow from Piers Plowman.)

-Since the Testament of Love mentions its author's part in a failed plot (book 1, chapter 6), his imprisonment, and (perhaps) a recantation of (possibly Lollard) heresy, all this was associated with Chaucer.
+Since the Testament of Love mentions its author's part in a failed plot (book 1, chapter 6), his imprisonment, and (perhaps) a recantation of (possibly Lollardism) heresy, all this was associated with Chaucer.
 (Usk himself was executed as a traitor in 1388.)
 John Foxe took this recantation of heresy as a defence of the true faith, calling Chaucer a "right Wiclevian" and (erroneously) identifying him as a schoolmate and close friend of John Wycliffe at Merton College, Oxford.
 (Thomas Speght is careful to highlight these facts in his editions and his "Life of Chaucer".)
 No other sources for the Testament of Love exist—there is only Thynne's construction of whatever manuscript sources he had.

 John Stow (1525–1605) was an antiquarian and also a chronicler.
 His edition of Chaucer's Works in 1561 brought the apocrypha to more than 50 titles.
 More were added in the 17th century, and they remained as late as 1810, well after Thomas Tyrwhitt pared the canon down in his 1775 edition.
 The compilation and printing of Chaucer's works was, from its beginning, a political enterprise, since it was intended to establish an English national identity and history that grounded and authorised the Tudor monarchy and church.
 What was added to Chaucer often helped represent him favourably to Protestant England.